gitKearney/php7-from-scratch/README.md

 ## Download Latest PHP 7.2.1
 As of the time of this, PHP 7.2.1 was the latest PHP available.

-__NOTE: this installs PHP in the user's local bin.
-In this example, the user is named me.
-Change this__
+__NOTE: this installs PHP in the user's local bin directory, not globally!__

     # create the Download directory
     mkdir -p ~/Downloads/